 Sugar raw materials: production systems and production costs in chosen countries

-We use typical farms to analyze the production costs of sugar cane.
-We will establish these typical farms together with our international partner institutions and farmers within the respective regions.
-For the calculation of the production costs we will use our TYPICROP model.
+We determine the production costs based on typical farms that we establish together with our international partner organizations and farmers in the selected countries.
+We calculate the production costs using the TYPICROP model.

 9.2014 - 12.2020

 Project status: finished